gvrkiran/whatsapp-public-groups/README.md

 ## Pre-requisites

 1. A standalone Android phone.
 A rooted android phone will make your life much much easier.
-2. A mobile network connection - required to set up WhatsApp.
+2. A mobile network connection (SIM card) - required to set up WhatsApp.
+One time requirement.
+You can re-use the SIM card after you activate WhatsApp.
-3. Internet connection - to keep receiving messages.
+3. Internet connection - to keep receiving messages on the phone.

 ## Data collection pipeline